Book Discussion Club

 Book Club: Disabilities Education, Stories of Inspiration, and More!

-The JCCNV’s Special Needs Committee has launched a book club focusing on books about special needs, non-fictional stories of inspiration, or books related to disabilities to broaden our knowledge.
-The book club meetings are held at the JCCNV every six weeks from 6:30pm–7:30pm prior to the special needs committee meetings.
-For more information, please email Jean Gurman at firstname.lastname@example.org, for details and check our website often for upcoming meeting date!
+The JCCNV’s Special Needs Committee has launched a book club focusing on books about special needs, non-fictional stories of inspiration, and books related to disabilities to broaden our knowledge.
+Book club meetings are held at the J every six weeks from 6:30pm–7:30pm prior to the special needs committee meetings.